okta/okta-mobile-swift/README.md

 * Streamlined development
 * Increased maintainability of the Okta portion of your code
 * Easier feature expansion
-* Implementation of use cases that were previously difficult or impractical
+* Support for use cases that were previously difficult or impractical to implement.

-This new Mobile SDK is built as a platform, enabling you to choose the components you need for your app.
+This new SDK is built as a platform, enabling you to choose the components you need for your app.

 **Table of Contents**